Nova Simulation Problem #6018

-#6 Updated by Daniel Pershey about 5 years ago
+#6 Updated by Daniel Pershey over 5 years ago

 I ran into this problem when trying to piece together a reco fhicl.
 While running the reco on a GENIE file in the ND, the job would always crash with the CMap error.
 After comparing the fhicl to an official reco job, I found I was missing the lines: